University Of Cape Town

 The medical school and a department of education were introduced along with engineering courses between 1902 and 1918.

 UCT was formally granted university status in 1918.
 Substantial financial donations were bestowed by Mining Magnates; Julius Wernher and Otto Beit.
 It also qualified for a state grant.
-This made South Africa’s first university.
-The university moved to the present magnificent buildings on the slopes of Devil’s Peak on land bestowed by Cecil John Rhodes.
+This made it South Africa’s first university.
+The university then moved to the present magnificent buildings on the slopes of Devil’s Peak on land bestowed by Cecil John Rhodes.

 The first group of black students were admitted in the 1920s but the percentage of black students increased in the 1980s when it grew by roughly 35%.
 By 2004 half the 20,000 students were coloured or black and about half were female.